Cornell-Tech-Turtlebot/turtlebot3-navigation/README.md

 3. Run ```roslaunch turtlebot3_navigation turtlebot3_navigation.launch map_file:=$HOME/map.yaml```

 If you haven't created a map.yaml file prior to this go through the tutorial at https://emanual.robotis.com/docs/en/platform/turtlebot3/slam/#save-map before using the navigation commands.
+You can also run navigation together with SLAM instead of using an already existing map.